FAQs

 See: Programs and Certificates

 9. What are the diplomas obtained?
-Are they equivalent to other diplomas granted abroad in similar institutes?

 The university grants two types of higher education diplomas now: